-But it’s also a tool that’s easily abused… with severe consequences.
+But an email message is also a tool that’s easily abused… with severe consequences.

 Your email list is only as strong as the number of subscribers who open and respond to your messages.

-When you’re sending bulk email, there are two keys to avoiding the spam filter.
-First, you need to abide by technical requirements.
+When you’re sending bulk email to multiple recipients, there are two keys to avoiding the spam filter.
+First, you need to abide by technical requirements during your bulk email campaign.
 Secondly, you need to create valuable content your users want to see.

 What causes bulk emails to be sent to spam?

 First, let’s look at what causes bulk emails to go into your spam folder in the first place.